Thermodynamic cost-controllability tradeoff in metabolic currency coupling

 This $\tilde{e}^\pm_X$ satisfies

 {and it thus provides} the lower (upper) bound of the dimensionless elasticity $e^\pm_{XX}$ ($e^\pm_{YX}$) (see also Fig.~\ref{fig:controllability}B).

-Remarkably, when the currency metabolite pools become imbalanced ($\Atot\,{\gg}\,\Btot$), the less abundant currency $B$ loses susceptibility to its own drives $\kappa_B^\pm$ and becomes predominantly slaved to $\Gamma_A^\st$ and $\kappa_A^\pm$ (Fig.~\ref{fig:controllability}AB).
+Remarkably, when the currency metabolite pools become imbalanced ($\Atot\,{\gg}\,\Btot$), the less abundant currency $B$ loses susceptibility to its own drives $\kappa_B^\pm$ and becomes predominantly slaved to $\Gamma_A^\st$ and $\kappa_A^\pm$ (Figs.~\ref{fig:controllability}A~and~\ref{fig:controllability}B).
 In other words, the model effectively behaves as {a single-degree-of-freedom system}.
 Intuitively, this occurs because the more abundant currency metabolite $A$ acts as a {chemical bath} against the less abundant currency metabolite $B$ (Fig.~\ref{fig:model}C).